 - Delete and format all your personal information from your device before donating or recycling.

 - Remove the battery from your devices before getting rid of them.

-- Sell Your Old Device – It is true that one man’s junk is another man’s treasure.
-Instead of throwing your outdated electronic devices, why not sell them off on online sites, such as eBay and Craigslist?
-You can also have a garage sale to earn some money.
+Instead of throwing away your outdated electronic devices, why not sell them, or give them to a friend.
 There are also electronic shops that will buy old devices.

-- Donate Old Gadgets – Sometimes, reusing is better than recycling.
+Sometimes, reusing is better than recycling.
 If you no longer need your old gadgets, why not share them with others who might need them?
-You can donate your old laptop to an NGO or school.
-Simply use the right organization or find a business that accepts electronic donations.
+For example, you can donate your old laptop to an NGO or school.

-- Visit Civic Institutions – Inquire with local government, schools, and universities for any responsible recycling programs.
-With the growing problem of e-waste and improper disposal, various government offices and schools have started assigning certain dates when citizens can bring and drop off their used or broken devices in designated drop-off areas.
+Inquire with local government, schools, and universities for any responsible recycling programs.
+With the growing problem of e-waste and improper disposal, various government offices and schools have started assigning specific dates when citizens can bring and drop off their used or broken devices in designated drop-off areas.

-- Give Back to Electronic Companies or Drop Off Points – Many electronic companies offer an exchange policy where customers can return their old electronic devices and will offer them a discount when they purchase a new one.
-Some recycling companies have electronic drop off centres for outdated cell phones and tablets.
-These old products will then be recycled.
+Many electronic companies offer an exchange policy where customers can return their old electronic devices and offer them a discount when purchasing a new one.
+In addition, some recycling companies have electronic drop-off centres for outdated cell phones and tablets that will be recycled.

-Electronic devices have become an important part in our everyday life.
-However, you should be a responsible e-waste recycler.
+Electronic devices have become an essential part of everyday life.
 Instead of adding to the growing amount of e-waste, be a part of the solution.
 By helping reduce e-waste, you help make the Earth a safer place to live.